tedy-art/A-To-Z-Python/02_Intermediate Python/01 OOP/01_Encapsulation/exercise/easy/Qs.md

 Provide methods to set and get book details.

 Question 6:
-Write a class TemperatureConverter with private attributes celsius and fahrenheit.
+Write a class TemperatureConverter with private attributes Celsius and Fahrenheit.
 Include methods to convert between Celsius and Fahrenheit.

 Question 7: